Simon Lovestone

 Sir Simon Lovestone (born February 1961) is professor of translational neuroscience at the University of Oxford.
 He is a specialist in neurodegenerative disorders such as Alzheimer's disease and Parkinson's disease.
-He was made a knight bachelor in the 2017 Queen's Birthday Honours for services to neuroscience research.
+He was elected a Fellow of the Academy of Medical Sciences in 2008 and was appointed a knight bachelor in the 2017 Queen's Birthday Honours for services to neuroscience research.